tomuelle/DIYweatherstation/logger_standalone_seeed/README.md

 Firstly you will need to install the arduino IDE and configure it to work with Seeeduino stalker.
 All steps are described in <a href="https://wiki.seeedstudio.com/Seeeduino_Stalker_V3.1/">this tutorial</a>.
 Don't miss <a href="https://wiki.seeedstudio.com/Seeed_Arduino_Boards/">the actual configuration (step 4)</a>.
 The main steps are :
 <ul>
   <li> Open your Arudino IDE, click on File -> Preferences, and copy below url to Additional Boards Manager URLs : https://raw.githubusercontent.com/Seeed-Studio/Seeed_Platform/master/package_legacy_seeeduino_boards_index.json
-     <li> Then in "Tools -> Board -> Board Manager", look for "Seeeduino Stalker" and install
+  <li> Then in "Tools -> Board -> Board Manager", look for "Seeeduino Stalker" and install Seeeduino Stalker V3
+  <li> Go back in "Tools -> Board" make sure to select "Seeeduino Stalker V3
 </ul>
 Once everything is set-up, try to run the blink example to make sure everything works !